 This is a great travel-friendly option that you can easily throw in your purse, backpack, or dopp kit.
 Instead of a jelly-like substance, it’s more of a solid stick that you can apply to wherever your body needs it—face, hands, elbows, etc.

-It’s made with organic and fair trade ingredients like shea butter and coconut oil and is certified cruelty-free and vegan by Leaping Bunny.
-Not only that, but it also comes in a plastic-free paper tube which can be composted when you’re finished with it.
+This plastic-free repair balm is made with organic and fair trade ingredients like shea butter and coconut oil.
+Not only that, but it also comes in a paper tube which can be composted when you’re finished with it.
 Meow Meow Tweet is a Certified Climate Neutral company, too.

 Doctor Rogers’ Restore Healing Balm